Punta Gorda Bike Trails: A Claim to Fame

 The answer to where visitors should ride is now easy – on the ever-growing network of multi-use paved trails called the Punta Gorda Pathways, where nine of the 18 planned miles are completed, many along the water.
 For more serious cyclists, four on-street routes from 17 to 30 miles long traverse the city and surrounding areas.
 The Punta Gorda bike trails were recently marked with traffic signs, a project Nederveld spearheaded.

-Judy Brentano, chief operating officer of the all-volunteer TEAM Punta Gorda, credits the biking pathways in Punta Gorda project with bringing fresh attention to the city on Florida’s south-central Gulf Coast, already lauded for its revitalization in the wake of massive destruction from Hurricane Charley in 2004.
+Judy Brentano, chief operating officer of the all-volunteer TEAM Punta Gorda, credits the biking pathways in Punta Gorda project with bringing fresh attention to the city on Florida’s south-central Gulf Coast.

 “I really think our claim to fame now is the bicycle paths all around the city,” said Brentano, whose group first envisioned the popular system of Punta Gorda's bike trails.
 “People love it.
 You can bike, roller blade, walk your dog, jog.”